 “Any time that’s right for you is right.
-A lot of parents are a bit more confident (and Mum is usually starting to feel a bit better) in the second trimester.
+A lot of parents are a bit more confident (and mum is usually starting to feel a bit better) in the second trimester.
 After a miscarriage, I was very hesitant to announce too soon.”

 “Any pregnancy (successful or lost) should be recognised, celebrated, and grieved if need be.
-The notion of making women believe they have to wait until 12 weeks disregards all those babes who weren’t ready for earth and grew their wings before the 12 week announcement.
-Ultimately, the decision is up to the parents but no one should be made to feel it’s ‘too early’ to honour the new life they’ve created.”
+The notion of making women believe they have to wait until 12 weeks disregards all those babes who weren’t ready for earth and grew their wings before the 12 week mark.
+Ultimately, the decision is up to the parents, but no one should be made to feel it’s ‘too early’ to honour the new life they’ve created.”

 9. Why is 12 weeks safe to announce pregnancy?